hjelev/rpi-mqtt-monitor/README.md

   - entity: sensor.rpi4_uptime
 ```
 # To Do
 - maybe add network traffic monitoring via some third party software (for now I can't find a way to do it without additional software)
-- make it work for Ubuntu